AnonymousMiners/AnonMiner/README.md

 The basic dev fee is **1.2%**.

+> For the corresponding address of the mining pool, please refer to [MiningPoolStats](https://miningpoolstats.stream/).

 When the **No Dev Fee mode is turned on**, the dev fee is as follows:

 |Algorithm|Coins|Dev Fee  |